premgopalan/collabtm/README.md

 LDA BASED INITIALIZATION
 ------------------------

-1. Run Chong's gibbs sampler to obtain LDA fits on the word frequencies.
+1. Run Chong's gibbs sampler to obtain LDA fits on the word frequencies (see below for details)

 2. Create a directory "lda-fits" within the "dataset directory" above and put two files in it: the topics beta-lda-k<K>.tsv and the memberships